-The Company has experienced recurring operating losses and has an accumulated deficit of \$28,516,852 and shareholders' equity of \$800,438 at September 30, 2017.
-In addition, the Company has working capital of \$738,565 at September 30, 2017 and negative cash flow from operating activities of \$3,177,135.
+The Company has experienced recurring operating losses and has an accumulated deficit of \$30,053,606 and shareholders' equity of \$413,570 at December 31, 2017.
+In addition, the Company has working capital of \$356,050 at December 31, 2017 and negative cash flow from operating activities of \$4,373,047.
 Working capital is defined as current assets less current liabilities and provides a measure of the Company's ability to settle liabilities that are due within one year with assets that are also expected to be converted into cash within one year.
 These factors create material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern.
-The Company's continued operations, as intended, are dependent upon its ability to raise additional funding to meet its obligations and commitments and to attain profitable operations.
+The Company's continued operations, as intended, are dependent upon its ability to raise additional funding to meet its obligations and commitments (as disclosed in Note 1 of the Company's audited consolidated financial statements for the year ended December 31, 2017) and to attain profitable operations.
 Management's plan in this regard is to raise equity financing as required.
 There are no assurances that the Company will be successful in achieving these goals.
-These condensed consolidated interim financial statements do not include adjustments to the amounts and classifications of assets and liabilities and reported expenses that might be necessary should the Company be unable to continue as a going concern, which could be material.

-The Company's condensed consolidated interim financial statements for the nine months ended September 30, 2017 do not include adjustments to the amounts and classifications of assets and liabilities and reported expenses that might be necessary should the Company be unable to continue as a going concern, which would be material,
+The Company's audited consolidated financial statements for the year ended December 31, 2017 do not include adjustments to the amounts and classifications of assets and liabilities and reported expenses that might be necessary should the Company be unable to continue as a going concern, which would be material.

-The condensed consolidated interim financial statements for the nine months ended September 30, 2017 have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to a going concern, which assume that the Company will realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+The audited consolidated financial statements for the year ended December 31, 2017 have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to a going concern, which assume that the Company will realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.

-The Company's cash position at September 30, 2017 was \$799,780, a decrease of \$678,504 from the December 31, 2016 balance of \$1,478,284.
+The Company's cash position at December 31, 2017 was \$742,363, a decrease of \$735,921 from the December 31, 2016 balance of \$1,478,284.
 The Company does not know of any trends, demand, commitments, events or uncertainties that will result in, or that are reasonably likely to result in, its liquidity either materially increasing or decreasing at present or in the foreseeable future.
 Material increases or decreases in liquidity are substantially determined by the success or failure of the exploration programs.
 The Company does not have any loans or bank debt and there are no restrictions on the use of its cash resources.